Bopified/ToyBattlesHQ/doc/database_setup.md

 # 3.3 Setting up the database

 Starting from version 2.0, I introduce MariaDB.
 This is much better since it allows you to have multiple regionals servers connect to the same, central database.
+This section shows setup for both Windows and Linux.

-## How to Set Up the MariaDB Database
+## How to Set Up the MariaDB Database [WINDOWS]
 Before running the servers, you’ll need a MariaDB database properly configured with the right tables and data.
-Don’t worry — it’s not hard.
 Here's how to do it step by step:

 ### Step 0 (Optional but recommended for an easy setup)
 - Find `my.ini` inside your MariaDB folder.
 (Usually it can be found in `"C:\Program Files\MariaDB 11.6\data\my.ini"`